gchq/stroom-docs/content/en/docs/HOWTOs/General/TasksHowTo.md

 {{< screenshot "HOWTOs/UI-MonitoringSubmenu-00.png" >}}Stroom UI Monitoring sub-menu{{< /screenshot >}}

-then move down and select the `Jobs` sub-item to be presented with the `Jobs` configuration tab as seen below.
+Then move down and select the `Jobs` sub-item to be presented with the `Jobs` configuration tab as seen below.

 {{< screenshot "HOWTOs/UI-NodeProcessors-00.png" >}}Stroom UI Jobs Management - management tab{{< /screenshot >}}

-At this, we select the `Stream Processor` _Job_ whose check-box is not selected and the tab will show the individual Stroom Processor nodes in the Stroom deployment.
+At this point, we select the `Stream Processor` _Job_ whose check-box is not selected and the tab will show the individual Stroom Processor nodes in the Stroom deployment.

 {{< screenshot "HOWTOs/UI-NodeProcessors-01.png" >}}Stroom UI Jobs Management - Stream Processor{{< /screenshot >}}

 Clearly, if it was a single node Stroom deployment, you would only see the one node at the bottom of the `Jobs` configuration tab.

-We enable nodes nodes by selecting their check-boxes as well as the main `Stream Processors` check-box.
+We enable nodes by selecting their check-boxes as well as the main `Stream Processors` check-box.
 Do so.

 {{< screenshot "HOWTOs/UI-NodeProcessors-02.png" >}}Stroom UI Jobs Management - Stream Processor enabled{{< /screenshot >}}